Java10 Features - Unmodified Collection API changes

 at org.cloudhadoop.datetime.TestInterface.main(TestInterface.java:24)

-• Collections return the unmodified collection.
-Elements in the collection cannot be added/removed/modified. if collection try to modify it, it throws UnsupportedOperationException
+- Collections return the unmodified collection.
+Elements in the collection cannot be added, removed, or modified.
+If an attempt is made to modify the collection, it throws an

-• if elements are serialized, returned Collection is serialized
+- If elements are serialized, the returned Collection is also serialized.

-• return collection order is the same as the provided collection.
+- The order of the returned collection is the same as the provided collection.